pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

       directly into the backend kernel.
 External backends can also opt to fuse this logic in.

-## Details
+## `native_functions.yaml` syntax

 Let’s suppose you want to write a new operator from scratch.
 The first thing you will do is add a native_functions.yaml declaration for it.
 Let’s take `upsample_nearest1d` as the example for this post.

-You will write an entry like this, describing the *functional* version of this
-operator:
+In the classic system, you will write an entry like this, describing the *functional* version of this operator:

 ```
 - func: upsample_nearest1d(Tensor self, int[1] output_size, float? scales=None) -> Tensor